SemICP: Semantic Non-Rigid Point Cloud Registration with Elastic Energy Regularization: Declarations

-The work is supported by an NSERC Discovery Grant and the Charles Laszlo Chair in Biomedical Engineering held by Dr. Salcudean, and by the VCHRI Innovation and Translational Research Award, the University of British Columbia Department of Surgery Seed Grant and CIHR Project Grant held by Dr. Prisman.
+\begin{itemize} \item Funding: This work was supported by NSERC Discovery Grant and the Charles Laszlo Chair in Biomedical Engineering held by Dr. Salcudean, VCHRI Innovation and Translational Research Award, the University of British Columbia Department of Surgery Seed Grant, and CIHR Project Grant held by Dr. Prisman. \item Competing interest: The authors have no competing interests to declare that are relevant to the content of this article. \item Ethics approval: Approved by the University of British Columbia Clinical Research Ethics Board (H19-04025, H14-01964).
+Informed consent was obtained from all participants.
+This study was performed in line with the principles of the Declaration of Helsinki. \end{itemize}